 The highly weather resistant Pertex shell fabric also keeps the weight lower than the Ascent's closest competitors.
 The Ascent 900 is a full 13 oz lighter than the Kelty Cosmic Down.
 Top Pick For Comfort, the Nemo Sonic, has a wider cut and is 12oz lighter, but our testers agreed it wasn't as warm as the Ascent.

 This generously cut bag takes a middle of the road comfort metric.
 It is roomy in the foot box and in the hood, but not as wide in the middle as the Thermarest Questar 0 or our Top Pick for Comfort, the Nemo Sonic.
 Its slight taper does help the bag feel roomier than the Western Mountaineering Versalite.

 Our testers that sleep on their backs had plenty of room to cross their legs or splay out their feet, but the middle and shoulders of the bag weren't wide enough to sleep as comfortably on their sides as in the hefty Western Mountaineering Kodiak.
 The hood is deep and comfortable, keeping our noggins toasty when cinched tight.
 We wished that the draft collar was just a little bit thicker.

 Again, duck down doesn't compress quite as well as its loftier goose cousin, but the Ascent still compresses better than the Kelty Cosmic Down.
-The Big Agnes Storm King is a little bit more compressible, because it has less down in it, relying on its integrated pad system to insulate the bottom of the bag.

 Included with this bag is a quality compression sack that reigns in all the loft so you can have more room in your pack.
 Also included is a big, cotton storage sack.
 Use it, and your bag will thank you with a longer life.